-At the beginning of any project, take time to build knowledge and awareness about a potential product or service, its users, company business goals.
-It’s a time of incubation, where we absorb everything to be one with a user, to walk in their shoes.
+At the beginning of any project, take time to plant seeds, build knowledge and awareness about a potential product or service, its users, company business goals.
+It’s time for incubation, where one can wear a user’s hat.

-This is where ideas are freed and shared with other in a collaborative process.
+This is where ideas are freed and shared with others in a collaborative process.
 Take out napkins, scribble on boards and get our hands dirty to grow an idea that’s desirable and simple.

 Now it’s time for a real fruit where we give our creation a real form.
-In the spirit of helping and with honesty, we share it with potential users of our product.
+Now we share it with potential users of our product.
 After some iteration, we give it life.

 Then we take a rest, watch it being used and to go back to number one again.